iamapinan/iOFrameWork/README.md

-# GBOX API Server
+# Interactive Learning API Server
-This project is create for GBox application and it is private repo do not share anything in this repo to somebody before got any proved from iOTech Enterprise company.
+This project is create for application and it is private repo do not share anything in this repo to somebody before got any proved from iOTech Enterprise company.

 ### Environments
 - Nginx